-The first one is the usage of big data and digital application that can put in contact different actors of the mobility depending on their needs and what they can offer.
+The first one is the usage of software, big data and digital application that can put in contact different actors of the mobility depending on their needs and what they can offer.
 Typically, Uber or Blablacar can optimize in real time the matching of different actors offering or in search of mobility solution.
 Uber can even charge differently depending on actual condition and make people pay according to the real value of their needs.

 The second one is the growing importance of electronics in the car itself leading to autonomous driving and connection with the outside world.
 Google and other actors are actively entering the business of digital in the car, from connectivity -how the car connects with outside world- to how the car can drive autonomously and safely.

 The combination of the two elements big data and autonomous driving opens the door to a new field of mobility landscape and new services at minimum cost.
 Indeed, as some already predict, in the long run, most people will not own but use on demand a car that will come to them when they need it.
 Ultimate mobility will be a service close to a “driverless Uber”.
 The advantages of such a system will be many: no burden of ownership, shared amortization, no parking problem, ability to spend time during trips –sleep, work, watch movie, play games…-, lower insurance cost, traffic time optimization….